kyubicode/snow/README.md

 a small framework for building worpress plugins using modular and resuable / modern concepts

 how to use it
-the first step you must do a git clone first in the wordpress plugin folder wp-content/plugin do clone example : using https: git clone https://github.com/kyubicode/snow.git

-after successfully cloned
-enter the snow folder
-then type the command
+the first step you have to do a git clone first then enter the wordpress plugin folder wp-content/plugin do clone example : using https: git clone https://github.com/kyubicode/snow.git after successfully cloned enter the snow folder then type the command